Where Do Bugs Go In The Winter?

 Insects have a variety of strategies to survive the winter.
 Some bugs hibernate, while others migrate to warmer climates.
 Some bugs time their reproduction in order to leave cold-hardy eggs or pupae, and others adapt by producing their own anti-freeze!

 Let’s take a look at the insects in our area, the mid-Atlantic and Southern coast of the United States, and discuss strategies to prevent problems over the winter.

 Roaches tend to survive winter in our area.
 However, they need a warm place to shelter and reproduce.
-Unfortunately, cockroaches see our homes as a great winter vacation spot.
+Unfortunately, cockroaches see our homes as great winter vacation spots.
 They will invade any dark area, such as inside walls, that allows access to food and water.
-Clutter control and keeping a very clean kitchen will go a long way towards discouraging roaches from invading your living area during the winter.
+Clutter control and keeping a very clean kitchen will go a long way toward discouraging roaches from invading your living area during the winter.

 If you don’t want bugs hanging out at your house this winter, try these tips to safeguard your home and family:

 Closely monitor dark areas that may have food particles, such as the pantry.
 Promptly clean up crumbs, and don’t leave dirty dishes or food debris around.